saucelabs/sauce-school/README.md

 > For Windows users you will have to set this variable in the [Advanced System Settings](https://docs.oracle.com/en/database/oracle/r-enterprise/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html#GUID-DD6F9982-60D5-48F6-8270-A27EC53807D0)

 ### 4. Project Setup
  The project setup is labeled sauce_school_codelab.
 Within it you should see the folders tools/site.
-Inside of /site, you have a separate 'codelabs' directory for each course (this is because each course will have it's own 'codelabs' landing page with several modules.) _?subject to change per design decision_
+Inside of /site, you have a separate 'codelabs' directory for each course (this is because each course will have it's own 'codelabs' landing page with several modules.)
 Once you have the project cloned, go into the site folder and install all the dependencies:

 #### Navigate to the `site` folder: